Barrington Child Support Lawyer

 Since 2017, the state of Illinois has used a formula for calculating child support that is based on each parent's net income.
 The state believes that each parent is equally responsible for caring for their child (emotionally and financially) and uses this model as a way to ensure both parties are doing their part.

 The child support calculator can be accessed by anyone who would like to understand how both party's income will be considered for support.
-You can find the calculator by following this link.

 Aside from the calculator, there are a few factors based on the child's best interests the court also looks at to determine the child support amounts: